gbif/hp-sibuy/en/faq.md

 ---
-lang-ref: faq
 layout: default
 title: FAQ
 description: In this section you can find information about the SIBUy.
 permalink: /en/faq/
 toc: true
+lang-ref: faq
+lang: en
 ---
 In this section you can find information about the SIBUy.

 # Why share biodiversity data?

-The [**National Biodiversity Strategy 2016 - 2020**](https://www.gub.uy/ministerio-ambiente/politicas-y-gestion/estrategia-nacional-biodiversidad-2016-2020){:target=“_blank”} highlights weaknesses in information generation and management as one of the underlying causes of biodiversity loss.
-The lack of environmental information systems, particularly linked to biodiversity, remains a necessity.
-In this sense, the lack of articulation between public and private institutions, both in academia and management, is one of the greatest weaknesses.
-At the same time, not having a system that gathers information on biodiversity available in the country makes it difficult to carry out environmental assessment processes and to identify information gaps.
+In Uruguay, the lack of environmental information systems, particularly related to biodiversity, continues to be a necessity.
+In this sense, the lack of coordination between public and private institutions, both academic and management, is one of the greatest weaknesses.
+At the same time, not having a system that gathers information on biodiversity available in the country makes environmental evaluation processes and the identification of information gaps difficult.

-In this context, **SIBUy** invites to publish, and therefore share, biodiversity data to facilitate biodiversity research and management, also making the data available to society as a whole.
-A globally accepted standard format ([Darwin Core](https://dwc.tdwg.org/terms/){:target=“_blank”}) is used for data publication, offering free access and use according to the licenses established for each dataset.
-In all cases the collectors, generators, and custodians of the data are credited.
+In this context, **SIBUy** invites to publish, and therefore share, biodiversity data to facilitate biodiversity research and management, making the data available to society as a whole.
+A globally accepted standard format ([Darwin Core](https://dwc.tdwg.org/terms/){:target="_blank"}) is used for data publication, offering free access and use according to the licenses established for each dataset.
+In all cases the collectors, generators, and custodians of the data receive the corresponding credit.

 # How can data contribute to decision-making?